-The reporting scope of this Report covers all subsidiaries of the Group in the People's Republic of China (the "PRC") with core business that principally engaged in the content filling of aerosol cans, and the production and sale of ethanol, aerosol and non-aerosol products which account for over 95% of our total turnover.
+The reporting scope of this Report covers all subsidiaries of the Group in the People's Republic of China (the "PRC") and Thailand with core business that principally engaged in the content filling of aerosol cans, and the production and sale of ethanol, aerosol and non-aerosol products.
+The Group's new production plant in Thailand started its trail operation in January 2022, which led to a change of reporting scope when compared with last year.